Jasmine-yz/Cyclistic_Case_Study/README.md

 ### Data Cleaning
 SQL Query: [Data Cleaning](https://github.com/Jasmine-yz/Cyclistic_Case_Study/blob/main/Data%20Cleaning.sql)

-- ride_length, day_of_week, and month fields are added.
+- We added ride_length, day_of_week, and month fields to the dataset.
--
+- All the missing values have removed
+- Trips with duration longer than a day or less than a minute were deteted.
+- A total 1,476,445 rows were removed during this process.